TTLabs/EvaporateJS/README.md

 files (or the successfully uploaded file parts) that are available on AWS S3 through an incomplete multipart upload or an existing S3 object will not be reuploaded.

+### Browser Compatibility
+EvaporteJS requires browsers that [support](http://caniuse.com/#feat=fileapi) the JavaScript File API, which includes the `FileReader` object.
+The MD5 Digest support requires that FileReader support the `readAsArrayBuffer` method.
+For details, look at the `supported` property of the `EvaporateJS` object.

 ## Set up EvaporateJS